-The Quality Measures That Matter
+Action Brief The Quality Measures that Matter

-s stewards of the health care programs offered to 56% of Americans, employers and other health care purchasers are understandably concerned about the value-the combination of both quality and cost-they are getting for their health care spending.
-To achieve higher value, there has been a flurry of activity spurred by the private and public sectors alike to reform how we deliver and pay for care in the United States.
+As stewards of the health care programs offered to 55.7% of Americans, employers and other health care purchasers are understandably concerned about the value-the combination of both quality and cost-they are getting for their health care spending.1 To achieve higher value, there has been a flurry of activity spurred by the private and public sectors alike to reform how we deliver and pay for care in the United States.

 Catalyst for Payment Reform (CPR) has been tracking the portion of health care payments that are value-oriented-aspiring to improve the quality of care.
-In its 2014 National Scorecard on Payment Reform, CPR found that 40 percent of payments to physicians and hospitals were value-oriented, up from 11 percent in 2013.
+In its 2014 National Scorecard on Payment Reform, CPR found that 40% of payments to physicians and hospitals were value-oriented, up from 11% in 2013.
+From a combination of other sources since, CPR's best estimate is that the percent now hovers around 50%.
 However, there is a dearth of evidence that these changes will lead to higher value care.

-The cost reduction aspect of payment and delivery models has been a major focus for stakeholders.
-And there are ways to measure whether costs have decreased or at least remained steady, though drawing causality can be difficult.
+The cost reduction aspect of payment and delivery models has been a major focus for stakeholders, and there are ways to measure whether costs have decreased or at least remained steady, though drawing causality can be difficult.

 However, when it comes to implementing health care delivery and payment reforms to improve the quality of care, employers and other health care purchasers often ask, "which quality measures matter?"
 Most quality measures in wide use today are the ones that are easiest to measure and often reveal little variation in performance across providers.
 There are far more measures not yet in wide use, some of which might be better at addressing the areas where health care purchasers in the commercial market are getting the poorest value for their health care dollars.
-Emerging payment and delivery models require new types of measures to encourage and reward improvement in clinical quality, patient-centeredness, care coordination, and population health management, along with the cost of care.
+Emerging payment and delivery models require new types of measures to encourage and reward improvement in clinical quality, patient-centeredness, care coordination, and population health management, along with the total cost of care.
 Selecting the right measures from the multitude that exist today is challenging, but critical.